jplusplus/benford-calculator/README.md

 ## How to install

 You'll need a working **Node.js** environment and a **MongoDB** server to run this application.
-All dependencies will be installed with `npm install`.
+All dependencies will be installed with `npm install` (from the repository root).

 ## How to run